Two great European cities in a great road trip.

 The first impression of the city was great, as their train station looks fantastic... see yourself:

-Then, I met my friends, checked into a hotel, and went to the Belvedere.
-It is a complex of baroque buildings that serve as a museum now.
+Then, I met more great people, checked into a hotel, and went to the Belvedere; a complex of baroque buildings that serve as a museum now.

 At the time, there was an art exhibition "Klimt, Kupka, Picasso and others" — something we looked forward to seeing.
 Watching stunning pieces (like this) in person would be joy itself, but they were also well put together, making it one of the best shows I've seen in a while.